 Competitive interest rates

-The 2016 Discover survey also found good interest rates to be a key factor for people when choosing a lender, and borrowers with good to excellent credit stand to get the best rates.
+Obviously, good interest rates are a key factor when choosing a lender.
+Borrowers with good to excellent credit stand to get the best rates.

 What kind of rates are we talking about?